Solutions · Autonomous vehicles

 Failure modes are new

-Sensor degradation, perception faults, path-planning errors, V2X spoofing — none of these appear in an actuarial table.
+Sensor degradation, perception faults, path-planning errors, and V2X spoofing.
+None of these appear in an actuarial table.

 How YAS reads autonomous risk